delatbabel/contacts/README.md

 * https://developers.google.com/maps/documentation/geocoding/get-api-key
 * https://support.google.com/cloud/answer/6310037

-Free up to 2500 requests per day.
+Geocoding is free up to 2500 requests per day, if you need to go over that limit per server IP address then you need to obtain an API key.

 # Architecture